camronh/Lottery-Tutorial/PART2.md

 #### 3. Test

-We'll be deriving our sponsor wallet using the `@api3/airnode-admin` package.
+We'll be deriving our `sponsorWallet` using the `@api3/airnode-admin` package.
 We can import it into our `tests/Lottery.js` file:

 ```js
 const airnodeAdmin = require("@api3/airnode-admin");
 ```

-We will hardcode the [ANU QRNG Xpub and Airnode Address](https://docs.api3.org/qrng/reference/providers.html) to derive our sponsor wallet address.
+We will hardcode the [ANU QRNG Xpub and Airnode Address](https://docs.api3.org/qrng/reference/providers.html) to derive our `sponsorWalletAddress`.
 Add the following test inside the "Deployment" tests:

 ```js